mailgun/holster/tracing/README.md

 > generate, collect, and export telemetry data (metrics, logs, and traces) to
 > help you analyze your software’s performance and behavior.

-Use OpenTelemetry to generate traces visualizing bnehavior in your application.
+Use OpenTelemetry to generate traces visualizing behavior in your application.
-It's comprised of nested spans that are visualized as a waterfall graph.
+It's comprised of nested spans that are rendered as a waterfall graph.
 Each span indicates start/end timings and optionally other developer specified metadata and logging output.

 Jaeger Tracing is the tool used to receive OpenTelemetry trace data.
 Use its web UI to query for traces and view the waterfall graph.

-OpenTelemetry is distributed, which allows you to pass the trace ids to disparate remote services.
+OpenTelemetry is distributed, which allows services to pass the trace ids to disparate remote services.
 The remote service may generate child spans that will be visible on the same waterfall graph.
 This requires that all services send traces to the same Jaeger server.